kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>Sports Tracker & Coaching Platform</h3>
       <p>
-       In the spring of 2022 I started trying to work with my father and brother on what I hoped would be a company the three of us could work on together.
-The plan was to create a platform and collection of apps targeting a variety of sports that would assist with tracking typical statistics for each sport as well as health data while performing those sports.
-My brother would run product for the bike apps, I'd run product for board sports as wel as code everything, and my dad would be our medical advisor / CMO.
+       In the spring of 2022 I started trying to work with my father and brother on what I hoped would be a company that the three of us could work on together.
+The plan was to create a platform and collection of apps targeting a variety of sports that would assist with tracking typical stats for each sport as well as health data while performing those sports.
+My brother would run product for the bike apps, I'd run product for board sports as well as code everything, and my dad would be our medical advisor / CMO.
 I wanted to borrow from my dad's concept of "Is my patient OK?" and build into the platform the ability for individuals to gain insights into their general health and wellbeing.
-We'd do this by using health data tracked both while performing  individual sports and at rest for analysis.
-I thought these concepts combined with a coaching marketplace would be a solid business to throw my time at for a while and it would give me the opportunity to work close with my dad as he transitioned into retirement from 40 years as a doctor and medical professional.
+We'd do this by analysing health data tracked both while performing  individual sports and while at rest.
+I thought these concepts combined with a coaching marketplace would be a solid business to throw my time at for a while and it would give me the opportunity to work close with my dad as he transitioned into retirement after 40 years as a doctor and medical professional.
       </p>
       <p>Unfortunately my father passed away unexpectedly in late June.
-I was able to demo the the design system I'd built for the project the week before he passed and he sent me a message saying "It's amazing what you can do with a computer."
+I was able to demo the the design system I'd built for the project a week or so before he passed and he sent me a message saying "It's amazing what you can do with a computer."
 That meant a lot.
-I took a lot of time off at that point and then got back to working on the ideas alone in late 2022.</p>
+I took a lot of time off at that point and then got back to working on things alone in late 2022.</p>
         </div>
   </div>